NatLibFi/Skosmos-widget-message/README.md

-#Parameterized Plugin
+# Parameterized Plugin
-Skosmos makes it possible to pass an arbitrary set of parameters for a widget, which interprets the parameters in order to create content for Skosmos concept and vocabulary views.
-Parameters are passed in the `config.ttl` - the example shows unlabeled blank nodes with nested properties in schema.org namespace (https://schema.org/PropertyValue):
+Parameters for this widget are passed in the `config.ttl` for each vocabulary - the example shows an instance of this widget with local name `:messageWidget`configured for a vocabulary with local name `:vocab`:

 <pre><code>
 @prefix schema: <http://schema.org/> .